 BONUS: ALL FULL COURSE PARTICIPANTS WILL RECEIVE ADVANCE TICKET TO WRITESTUFF WRITERS “ALL ACROSS THE ARTS!”
-CONFERENCE TO BE HELD IN FISHERS, on September 29, 2018!
+CONFERENCE TO BE HELD IN FISHERS, IN in 2020!

 The Elements of Fiction/Nonfiction: Simple Steps to Writing Stronger in Both Genres!
 This course provides an in-depth look in developing plot, realistic characters, voice and dialogue.
 Successful methods to rescue your story from plot pitfalls.
 Test your own writing with insightful session exercises.
 NonFiction: Learn the key elements when writing about people, places or things.
 Research, obtaining releases, copyright issues are key, as well as understanding the legal issues that are attached to this creative area.
 Instructor feedback is included in this interactive workshop.